I’m obsessed with Greece.

-If you were to ask me which of the sites from the combined ticket aren’t worth it, I’d have to go for Aristotle’s Lyceum.
+If you were wondering which of the sites from the combined ticket aren’t worth it, I’d have to go for Aristotle’s Lyceum.
 The ruins are far from impressive, relative to everything else you can see in Athens.
 The only reason to go is to see somewhere of great historical significance.
 This the school Aristotle founded in 335 B.C. and later taught at, along with Isocrates, Plato, and Socrates.

 These days, it’s simply a bunch of rocks on the ground, so you likely won’t spend too much time staring at them.

 To round off your time in Athens, you’re going to want to head to Mount Lycabettus to get one of the best views over the entire city.

 If you’re into walking, go for the hike to the top.
 It’ll take around 20 minutes, but the path is pretty steep.
 Otherwise, you can take a cable car or taxi to the top.

 This is the perfect spot for sunset, looking down over the Acropolis and the sea.